 ~ Take the opportunity to get out and see the stops when you can.
 There should be an hour long break in Minot, North Dakota.
 It’s quite an interesting town.
 Let me know if they’re still digging up the entire centre of town when you visit.

 ~ You’ll also get to see great swathes of the country which you wouldn’t necessarily be able to otherwise.
-The train passes through not just the Cascades…
+The Empire Builder passes through not just the Cascades…

 …but the Rockies as well.
 Watching that scenery glide past the windows was just thrilling in a way I really can’t describe.